-This item reintroduces the draft Multifamily Objective Design Standards (MODS), and no action by the Commission is required on June 12, 2023.
+This item provides an opportunity for the Planning Commission to review the draft Multifamily Objective Design Standards (MODS), prepared and updated by Lisa Wise Consulting (LWC), and provides staff the opportunity to respond to comments received from Commissioners and members of the public.
+No action by the Commission is required on July 10, 2023.
 Comments on this agenda item from Commissioners and members of the public are welcomed and encouraged.
-City staff requests that the Commission inform staff about information or revisions needed prior to consideration of a recommendation to City Council.